-Their debut album, Frogstomp, was a 1995 US hit.
+Their debut album, Frogstomp (1995), gave them a US hit while the three band members – Daniel Johns (guitar/vocals), Chris Joannou (bass) and Ben Gillies (drums) – were still in high school.
 The album couldn’t be more heavily date-stamped “1995” if it tried – it’s as grunge as anything gets.
 But so was the world in ’95, which bought 3.5 million copies of the album.

-Silverchair proved, though, that they were more than just a grunge tribute band during a career in which they branched out to work with the Beach Boys‘ ornate arranger Van Dyke Parks, before finally splitting in 2011 after unbroken Aussie success.
+Silverchair proved beyond any doubt that they were more than just a grunge tribute band during a career in which they branched out before finally splitting in 2011 after unbroken Aussie success.

 Hints of staying power were already present in singer/guitarist Daniel Johns’ lyrics.
-Although his voice was a faithful facsimile of Eddie Vedder‘s, his perspective was distinctly small-town; the band members had mostly spent their lives in Merewether, a former mining suburb of Newcastle, New South Wales.
+Although his voice was a faithful facsimile of Eddie Vedder‘s, his perspective was distinctly small-town; the band members had mostly spent their lives in Merewether, a former mining suburb of Newcastle in New South Wales.